"Why should we hire you?" It's the most direct question you'll face in an interview - and the one that makes candidates the most uncomfortable.

 Part 1: Relevant Skills (What You Bring)

-- +Include relevant soft skills
+- Name specific technical or soft skills

 Part 2: Unique Value (What Sets You Apart)